 - Mark Hoffman, Maryland Director, Chesapeake Bay Commission.

 Panel description: This panel focused on the statutory tools created in the 2021 Maryland General Assembly to assist the agricultural sector in reaching the 2025 Chesapeake Bay Clean-up goals.
 The experts discussed the increase in funding available via the Maryland Agricultural Water Quality Cost-Share Program, the Clean Water Commerce Act, and more.

 9:00AM – 9:45AM | Developing Issues in Agricultural and Environmental Law

 - Paul Goeringer, Extension Legal Specialist, AREC

 Panel Description: Paul highlighted this year’s developing legal issues in agricultural, environmental, and food law from courtroom decisions, law, and policy and let attendees know what issues to watch in 2022

 10:00AM – 10:55AM | Keynote Panel | Growing Carbon Credits: Should Maryland Farmers Open a Carbon Banking Account?

 Presenters: Dr. Shannon Ferrell, Professor, Department of Agricultural Economics, Oklahoma State University.

 Panel description: Carbon credits are a growing interest in the agricultural community not only by producers but by landowners.
-This session will highlight the latest that is being considered on Capitol Hill along with what Marylanders need to take into account currently in the market.
+This session highlighted the latest that is being considered on Capitol Hill along with what Marylanders need to take into account currently in the market.

 11:00AM – 11:55AM | Strengthening Local Food Systems Through Law and Policy: the Role of Food Policy Councils and the Certified Local Farm Enterprise Program